microPaul/The-DB-uno/README.md

 Finally, there's the question of VDDIO2, the alternate power rail for the PCx ports.
 VDDIO2 is a strong feature of the AVR-DB products because it allows the PCx ports to operate at a different voltage than the main MCU voltage.
 There is no requirement that VDDIO2 be have a higher or lower voltage and VDD.

 One solution is to tie VDDIO2 to VDD and call it done.
 Nothing lost relative to the original UNO.
 But I'd rather see VDDIO2 separate from VDD, with it's own filter caps (1 uF and 10 uF) connected to a 2 pin pinpost header.
 Additionally, provide a normally closed solder bridge between VDD and VDDIO2.

+### Reallocating the Arduino Uno ISP Six Pin Header Area

+Because the AVR-DB parts use UPDI for programming and debug, there's no reason to retain the 2x3 pin header for SPI ISP programming.
+That board area can be reallocated to a 3 pinpost header for UPDI as well as a 2 pinpost header for VDDOI2.

 <p align="center">
 ---ooOoo---